osm2pgsql-dev/osm2pgsql-website/_manual-v2/13-style-testing.md

 spaces, just like in the WKT format.
 Or a point can be a single integer, in which case it refers to the coordinates of a node in the node grid.

+Using a single integer to reference the node grid only works when the WGS84 projection (4326) is used on the table.
+{:.note}

 The follow tests are all equivalent:

 ```gherkin